adriaandotcom/demaandvanadriaan/_posts/2017-07-08-i-am-done-with-planning.md

 > Little sidenote: when planning a date with a girl I usually can't meet the coming week, which is ridiculous.

 ## It's time to change
 It's time to change my way of handling appointments drastically.
-I'm very bad with being dominated and at the moment I'm being dominated by my own calendar.
+I don't like being dominated by my own calendar.
 From now on I will not plan things I don't need to plan.
 The appointments I already made and the recurring apointments will not be cancelled.

 You want to meet me?
 Just ask that day if I have plans for that evening, chances are I don't.